waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Kingdra (Water/Dragon) resists: Fire (1/4x), Water (1/4x), Electric (1/2x), Grass (1/2x).
 - Normal & Ground: Neutral vs Dragon.

-# Boulder Puzzle Manual Analysis (Turn 29650)
+# Boulder Puzzle Manual Analysis (Turn 29687)
-- Observation: Row 0 is impassable.
-Boulders in Row 1 cannot be pushed DOWN.
+- Observation: Boulder 7 at (8, 1) is likely a trap or intended for a specific pit that doesn't require pushing it down.
-- Hypothesis: Boulders in Row 1 must be pushed into pits in Row 3 or 5 via the side corridors (Column 0 or 9).
+- New Hypothesis: Boulder 8 (8, 14) is the key to the east side pits.
-- Test 4 (Turn 29685): Use run_code to find ALL reachable pits for Boulder 7.
+- Task: Navigate to Boulder 8 and analyze its pathing options.
 - Start Time: Turn 29620 (Gym Reset).
 - Failed Hypotheses:
-  1. Row 0 is passable (Tested (5,0), (7,0), (9,0) - Denied).
+  1. Row 0 is passable (Tested - Denied).
-  2. Boulders must go to the "nearest" pit (Likely wrong due to Row 0 barrier).
+  2. Boulder 7 can be pushed into (8, 3) from Row 1 (Requires player in Row 0 - Denied).